DrGenie/LonelyLess/README.md

 ## Overview

 The **LonelyLessAustralia Decision Aid Tool** is a web-based application designed to assist policymakers and stakeholders in evaluating different scenarios aimed at reducing loneliness among older adults in Australia.
-By utilizing Discrete Choice Experiment (DCE) estimates, the tool predicts programme uptake probabilities and conducts comprehensive cost-benefit analyses based on user-defined scenarios.
+By utilising Discrete Choice Experiment (DCE) estimates, the tool predicts programme uptake probabilities and conducts comprehensive cost-benefit analyses based on user-defined scenarios.

 ## Features